Wage and Hour Laws

 Colorado Minimum Wage Order Number 32 establishes a new state minimum wage rate of $8.31.
 The Wage Order regulates overtime, meal and rest periods, tips and gratuities, uniforms, and record keeping for four major industries.
 More>

-The Colorado Division of Labor has the authority to conduct an inquiry into allegations of violations of Colorado Wage Law.
+The Colorado Division of Labor Standards and Statistics has the authority to conduct an inquiry into allegations of violations of Colorado Wage Law.

 Pursuant to Colorado Revised Statute 8-4-101(14)(a) "Wages" or "compensation" means: